tdimnet/tdimnet/README.md

 ## About Me

+**For French People only** : Si vous avez aimé mes cours sur OpenClassrooms, vous adorez [NX Academy](https://beta.nx.academy).

 - My name is Tom, I'm French and I live in Paris.
-- I work as a Software Engineer.
+- I work as a Software Engineer and an Engineering Teacher.
 - My main programming languages are JavaScript/TypeScript and Python.
 - I use and love Vim.
 - I coach people on my spare time.